 - If you're a new user, do a Basic Word Mark Search for an exact match.
 If you find a matching record, you can view the application's status, date of submission, approval, rejection, etc. You can also see what goods or services the applicant offers to find out if the trademark is related to your industry.

 - If you don't find a record, you can dig deeper by doing an advanced search or you can hire a trademark attorney to research the status of similar trademark applications.
 This will help determine how likely your application is to be accepted.

 - If there is a record, but no live trademark on the exact term, use the "Check Status" and OG search options to find out more about the applicants and the application's status.

 To learn how the TESS system works and what type of information is available, do a search for a well-known trademark.
 For example, search for Apple Watch and browse the resulting list of useful information: the filing date, owner, live or dead trademark status, and the associated goods or services.

 The user can also view the Attorney of Record (AT), Coordinated Class (CC) for international marks, Filing Date (FD), Registration Date (RD), Serial Number (SN), and Owner Name (ON) fields.

 You might want to hire a professional trademark research attorney to complete the full TESS search to make sure you're following all legal rules and missing no details during the application process.

 If you need help with your TESS Search, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.